Definition and Examples of a Home Inspection Contingency

 A home inspection contingency is handled differently across the United States, depending mostly on local customs and state laws.
 In most states, home inspection contingencies are part of the purchase contract.
-This means a homebuyer can cancel the sale or try to negotiate repairs based on the results of a home inspection.
+It means a homebuyer can cancel the sale or try to negotiate repairs based on the results of a home inspection.
 In some situations, home inspections are conducted before entering into a contract to purchase.